Reading time: 9 min.

 Genetics and family history

 Genetics is the number one cause of hair loss [3].
-So it’s inevitable that those with a family history of male or female pattern baldness will be more aware of the higher potential for significant hair loss or thinning hair.
+So it’s inevitable that those with a family history of hair loss will be more aware of the higher potential for significant hair loss or thinning hair.
 If other people in your family are susceptible to pattern balding, you may well experience male or female pattern hair loss, too.

 If you lose hair as a result of genetics, you’ll need medical intervention to restore your hair.
 Find out about FUE surgery and how this hair transplant procedure helps with thinning hair.